Historical Library

 History

-The "Giuseppe Grosso" Library of History and Culture of Piedmont is a public institution which belongs to the Metropolitan City of Turin, particularly dedicated to the university world, but open to everybody, containing texts, documents, theses and various material that focuses on history, art and culture of Piedmont.
-It has about 200,000 volumes, including a section of periodicals, a large archival section, and graphic and photographic collections.
-It is based in Palazzo dal Pozzo della Cisterna in via Maria Vittoria 12 in Turin.
+The "Giuseppe Grosso" Library of History and Culture of Piedmont is a public institution, owned by the Metropolitan City of Turin, addressed mainly to the university community but open to everyone.
+The library contains texts, documents, dissertations and various items documenting the history, art and culture of Piedmont.
+It counts approximately 200,000 volumes, including a periodicals section, and a large archival section, as well as graphic and photographic collections.
+It is located in Palazzo dal Pozzo della Cisterna in Via Maria Vittoria 12 in Turin.

-The Library, poured into the SBN computer system, hinges, with a non-local relief and unique characteristics, into the Italian cultural system, and represents an important reference for the world of research.
-The new perspectives are now set into the digitization of texts, currently in an experimental phase.
+The Library hinges with a non-local importance and unique characteristics in the Italian cultural system and represents an important point of reference for the world of research.
+The new perspectives today move in the direction of the digitalization of texts, currently in the experimental phase.

 • Awards